lukethacoder/wp-webhook-netlify-deploy/README.md

 ---

+## Scheduling Netlify Builds

+Using cron jobs, is it possible to set daily, weekly, or monthly builds.

+WordPress cron jobs are not 100% reliable, so a little bit of work is required to fix this.

+1. **Add** the following to your `wp-config.php` file - `define('DISABLE_WP_CRON', true);`
+2. Create a system cron

+### Creating a System Cron Job

+1. Log into your systems cpanel.
+2. Navigate to the Cron Jobs section - Search for "cron"
+3. Click "Cron Jobs" (If this does not show up you may not have access to this functionality)
+4. Select "Once per hour" from the common settings
+5. Add this command to the command input `wget -q -O - https://your-domain.com/wp-cron.php?doing_wp_cron`

+---

 ## Admin Bar

 A deploy button and the status badge of the last build is added to the admin bar.
 By default this will only be displayed to users that can `manage_options`.